What impact does Netflix's model have on traditional storytelling arcs and episode structures?

 Q: What is a storytelling arc?

-A: A storytelling arc refers to the structure of a story, including its beginning, middle, and end.
-It typically involves the introduction of characters and conflicts, the development of these elements, and a resolution or climax.
+A: A storytelling arc refers to the structure and progression of a story, including the introduction of characters and conflicts, rising action, climax, and resolution.

 Q: What is an episode structure?

-A: An episode structure refers to the format and organization of individual episodes within a television series.
-It can include elements such as standalone episodes with self-contained storylines or a more serialized approach where episodes flow seamlessly into one another.
+A: An episode structure refers to the format and organization of individual episodes within a television series, including the pacing, plot development, and narrative structure.